anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This signature provides POP of the private key corresponding to the registrar EE certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
 The registrar MUST use the same registrar EE credentials used for authentication in the TLS handshake to authenticate towards the registrar-agent.
-This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".
+This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher-request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".
 {{MASA-REG-vr}} below provides an example of the voucher with two signatures.

 ~~~~